UziTech/git-menu/README.md

 This will undo the last commit but save the changes.
 Like `git reset --mixed HEAD~1`

+### Switch Branch

+Checkout a different branch in this repo.

 ### Pull

 Pull from tracked upstream